chartbeat-labs/textacy/docs/source/tutorial-1.md

-# Context and description of workers in Congress
+# Context and Description of Workers in the U.S. Congress

 In this tutorial, we will explore how certain members of the U.S. Congress have spoken about workers, based on a dataset of thousands of speeches sourced from the Congressional Record.